 The Right Decision

-At The University of Findlay, we recognize that many students haven’t made a final decision about a major when they enter college.
+At Findlay, we recognize that many students haven’t made a final decision about a major when they enter college.
 We’ve designed career counseling and a first-year academic plan that will help you explore all our majors, identify your interests and abilities, investigate career opportunities and choose a major that’s right for you.

 There are several reasons why you may not declare a major when you enroll: